manuel-larbi/sso-security-context-library/README.md

 ### OAuth2 Configuration

 This library uses Springs OAuth2 Resource Server.
-The public key should be stated in the `yaml` or `application.properties` file
+The public key location should be stated in the `application.yaml` or `application.properties` file

 ```yaml
 spring: